eighty20results/e20r-tracker/README.txt

 == ChangeLog ==

+= 0.9.6 =

+Handle migration from  articles/assignments/checkins settings/postmeta to using article_ids/assignment_ids/checkin_ids
+Set program id for measurement entry in progress overview "measurement history" table Reset postdata whenever using WP_Query(), get_posts() or get_pages();
+Add private sort function (sortAssignments()): Will sort based on delay and order_num value ( delay, then order_num ) Nits for setting up arguments in loadAssignmentByMeta() Skip entries with field_type = 0 ("Completed" button) unless searching based on field_type.
+Also include article_id from database ({wp_prefix}_e20r_assignments table when loading user data for an assignment.
+Fix issue where the system would always load default settings if an assignment question had been defined.
+Move addPrograms() function to parent class.
+Add addPrograms() function to allow adding of a single program_id to the existing settings->program_ids array.
+Load from the correct select2 CDN (assume HTTPS) Reset postdata after using WP_Query() or get_posts() Add URL to weekly_progress form to the javascript settings array.
+Because we moved to using the parent::find() function we have to deal with testing whether the data returned is an array or an object before attempting to use it
+Need a program id setting when configured when we list the assignments for the user Use the e20r_progress.settings.weekly_progress constant to locate the URL for the measurement form Fix layout/styles on measurement page(s)
+Fix layout/style for photo upload buttons on measurement page.
+Use page_id setting for generating link to the correct measurement form when listing the table of measurements.
+Use correct URL to check-mark graphic for viewLessonComplete() Use measurement_page_id setting for loading link to measurement form.
+Use parent class find() function to load article data.
+Add rudimentary client_info data listing
+Load & view available client information in /wp-admin/ back end Add support for handling redirection for logged in user when attempting to access multiple sales pages in contentFilter() Add support for handling multiple sales pages in contentFilter() Rename save button from "Complete" to "Save Answers" Make sure the dashboard page ID has been defined.
+Add redirect to dashboard if a logged in user (who's a member of the program) is attempting to access the sales page/post.
+URL to client info page was incomplete

 = 0.9.5 =
 * Handle situations where user has defined a workout with start/end day number or dates.
 * Include support for handling proper WP meta_query for program_id limited searches